K2R-krn/Syncronus-project/README.md

 ## 🚀 Overview

-**Syncronus** is a responsive, feature-rich chat platform that enables real-time personal and group messaging, secure JWT-based authentication, file sharing, and emoji-supported conversations.
-It combines a powerful Node.js backend with a modern React-based frontend for a seamless user experience across devices.
+**Syncronus** is a responsive, feature-rich chat platform that enables real-time personal and group messaging, file sharing, emoji-supported conversations and secure JWT-based authentication.
+It combines a powerful and secure Node.js backend with a modern React-based frontend for a seamless user experience across devices.

 ---